TazE-scripts/HideCrafter/README.md

 - Enable automatic leather trading

 ## Credits
-Thanks to @prunodito for their support!
+Special thanks to @prunodito for their assistance!